Skip to main content

 8. Location

-On the flip side, street addresses listed on a resume can unintentionally influence anyone in a hiring role.
+On the flip side, locations listed on a resume can unintentionally influence anyone in a hiring role.
 Whether applicants are applying from out of state, live just down the road, or are in an up-and-coming part of town, seeing an address on their application materials can impact your impression of their qualifications.

 Takeaway